ebmonfhir/fhir/README.md

-# fhir
+# Warning:
-FHIR Model w/ proposed EBMonFHIR extensions

-This repository is carries the source of additions to the [FHIR R4](https://github.com/hl7/fhir) branch for the [EBMonFHIR project](http://wiki.hl7.org/index.php?title=EBMonFHIR)
+The current development thread for this resource has moved to the [FHIR R5](https://github.com/HL7/fhir) build.
+At the moment this repository is historical